 - Yes - but very high frequencies are somewhat reflected from walls unless the sound source is close to the wall or the volume is very high

 - Are all teenagers aware of the sound / Are all adults unaware of the sound

 - No - we all have different hearing ranges and sensitivities.
-That is why we provide the ability to select up to 4 frequencies
+That is why we provide the ability to select different frequencies

 - Do I have to test the volume with audible frequencies before playing the high frequencies?

 - Yes - this is for your own protection and safety

 - All I hear when I play the high frequencies is a static sound / audible high pitched sound